-Little Learner (Childcare) Coordinator (6): The Little Learner Coordinator will develop lesson plans/activities that utilize the classical approach for preschool-age children.
+Little Learners (Childcare) Coordinator (6): The Little Learner Coordinator will develop lesson plans/activities that utilize the classical approach for preschool-age children.
 The LL Coordinator agrees to submit lesson plans for the entire block at least one week prior to the block start date.
-The Coordinator is asked to adhere to the budget allowance and submit receipts for reimbursement of materials in Week 6 of each block.
+The Coordinator is asked to adhere to the budget allowance and submit receipts for reimbursement of materials in Week 4 of each block.
 With leadership assistance, the LL Coordinator will interview childcare worker applicants, hire workers, and conduct a summer training session.
-The LL Coordinator will create and distribute a balanced schedule each block for all childcare workers, including parents who serve in childcare.
+The LL Coordinator will serve alongside the childcare worker(s) in the first and last hour of the day and on an as-needed basis during the day.
 The Coordinator will conduct regular classroom visits and provide ongoing training to the LL workers as needed.
-Regular parent communication should also be a priority.
-Leadership Support Person: Leadership Board.
+Regular parent communication is the priority of the LL Coordinator.

 Song School Latin 2